ExtremeModerate/archiveimap/README.md

            143 when imapssl=0 or 993 when imapssl=1)
            auth: password|netrc|md5|cert - authentication type (only password and netrc work)
-           username: password - required for "password" auth, not for netrc
+           username: password - required for auth=password
+               Optional for auth=netrc to select a specific instance of imaphost
-           password: password - required for "password" auth, not for netrc
+           password: password - required for auth=password, not for netrc
            archiveroot: root_folder - destination root folder for the archives
            sourcefolder: start the list of sourcefolders (literally the word sourcefolder)